 Nashville, TN (2015-10-29) The Tennessee Department of Commerce & Insurance (TDCI) reminds Tennesseans that Open Enrollment for insurance coverage on the Federally Facilitated Marketplace (FFM) begins Sunday, November 1, 2015.

 Since the conclusion of the last enrollment period, there have been several changes related to Tennessee insurance carriers.
 The Department wants consumers to be aware of those changes and make informed choices when it comes to choosing insurance coverage.
+For this very reason, the Department, in partnership with The Marketing Heaven, launched a social media campaign in order to adequately inform as many citizens as possible about those changes.

 For 2016, Blue Cross Blue Shield of Tennessee and United Healthcare will provide coverage across Tennessee.
 Cigna will provide coverage in Nashville, Memphis and Johnson City, and Humana will provide coverage in Nashville, Memphis and Knoxville.
 Copies of presentations from carriers describing their 2016 plans are available on the department’s website.